 When Dennis Shaver ascended to the rank of head coach of the LSU Track & Field program in July 2004, he took the reins of a national power recognized worldwide for its dominance at the collegiate level while racking up a total of 30 NCAA team championships in its history.

-Expectations were high, but Shaver had experienced LSU’s success first-hand as he helped coach the Tigers and Lady Tigers to a combined 12 national championships while serving as an assistant coach for nine seasons from 1996-2004.
+Expectations were high, but Shaver had experienced LSU’s success first-hand as he helped coach LSU to a combined 12 national championships while serving as an assistant coach for nine seasons from 1996-2004.
 It came as no surprise when he was asked to continue LSU’s championship tradition when the position opened in the wake of the 2004 season.

-The Lady Tigers were crowned national champions during the 2008 outdoor season and have won a total of seven Southeastern Conference championships during his tenure.
-While sweeping SEC Indoor and SEC Outdoor titles in 2008 and 2011, the Lady Tigers have also captured outdoor conference title during the 2007, 2010 and 2012 seasons.
+The women were crowned national champions during the 2008 outdoor season and have won a total of seven Southeastern Conference championships during his tenure.
+While sweeping SEC Indoor and SEC Outdoor titles in 2008 and 2011, the women’s team has also captured outdoor conference title during the 2007, 2010 and 2012 seasons.
 Most recently, the men’s squad won the 2019 SEC outdoor title marking the first outdoor conference title for the men since 1990.

-The Lady Tigers have also added 11 trophy performances with top-four finishes at the NCAA Championships in 15 previous seasons under Shaver’s guidance, including three second-place finishes, six third-place finishes and one fourth-place finish along with their national championship in 2008.
+The women’s team has also added 12 trophy performances with top-four finishes at the NCAA Championships in 17 previous seasons under Shaver’s guidance, including three second-place finishes, seven third-place finishes and one fourth-place finish along with their national championship in 2008.

-The Tigers have added to their trophy case as well while racking up 15 team trophies with a top-four finish at the NCAA Championships as they have earned five second-place finishes, two third-place finishes and eight fourth-place finishes between the indoor and outdoor seasons.
-The Tigers also scored six second-place finishes and three third-place finishes at the SEC Championships under Shaver.
+The men have added to their trophy case as well while racking up 17 team trophies with a top-four finish at the NCAA Championships as they have earned six second-place finishes, two third-place finishes and eight fourth-place finishes between the indoor and outdoor seasons along with their national championship in 2021.

 Shaver had both the women’s and men’s teams primed for national championship runs during the indoor season of 2020 as both were ranked No. 1 in the nation headed into the NCAA Championships.
 On March 12, 2020, one day before competition was set to begin, the NCAA announced the cancellation for all championship events for the rest of the 2020 academic year due to the COVID-19 pandemic.